The Technology Behind Accoya

 The process alters the cell structure of wood, improving its technical properties and making it much stronger and more durable.
 Unmodified wood contains ‘free hydroxyl groups’ that absorb and release water as weather conditions change.

-This makes standard wood susceptible to expansion and contraction, particularly when used outdoors for applications such as cladding, window and door frames.
+This makes standard wood susceptible to expansion and contraction, particularly when used outdoors for applications such as siding, window and door frames.

 The expansion and contraction of wood often leads to splitting and rotting, impacting on the service life of wood.
 Hydrogen, oxygen and carbon chemicals (called acetyl groups) are created within wood after the acetylation process, changing the structure of existing free hydroxyl groups (hydrogen and oxygen).
 Each of these chemicals is present naturally in all woods, with acetyl created independently from acetic acid, i.e. vinegar.
 The process is ‘green’ meaning that the acetylation process takes effect using nothing that doesn’t occur in wood naturally.